Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 Common Problems When Housetraining A Puppy

-Accidents are common in puppies up to a year old.
+Accidents are common in puppies up to 1 year of age.
 The reasons for accidents range from incomplete house training to a change in the puppy’s environment.

 When your puppy does have an accident, keep on training.
 Then if it still doesn’t seem to be working, consult a veterinarian to rule out a medical issue.

 House size can also play a factor.
 The bigger your house, the more difficult it will be to house train your doggo.

 To a puppy, a large home is an endless maze of potty places (it’s a lot to handle!).
 That’s why it’s often best to start your pup off in a small, enclosed area (like a crate), and slowly add more space as your pooch learns how to potty appropriately.

 Another issue can be too much fiber in your puppy’s food, making your puppy more accident-prone.